cloudquery/iam-for-aws-orgs/README.md

 ## Contribution

-Feel free to open Pull-Request for small and changes.
+Feel free to open Pull-Request for improvements, changes and bug fixes.